-- (a) To keep the time of each quarter on time cards, complete same and forward to the secretary of the controlling body. - (b) To sound a bell or other device approved by the controlling body at the start and finish of each quarter, and to keep sounding it until the field umpire notifies them that he has heard it - (c) To add time on to the playing time of the quarter whenever directed to do so by the field umpire in accordance with the Laws, or when a goal or behind has been kicked.
-The time to be added on shall, in the case of a goal, be the time which elapses between the waving of the flags by the goal umpire and the bouncing of the ball in the centre by the field umpire; in the case of a behind, the time which elapses between the waving of the flag by the goal umpire until the kick-off from behind.
+- (a) To keep the time of each quarter on time cards, complete same and forward to the secretary of the controlling body. - (b) To sound a bell at the start and finish of each quarter, and to keep sounding it until the field umpire notifies them that he has heard it. - (c) To add time on to the playing time of the quarter whenever directed to do so by the field umpire, or when a goal or behind has been kicked.
+The time to be added on shall, in the case of a goal, be the time which elapses between the waving of the flags by the goal umpire and the bouncing field the ball in the centre by the field umpire and in the case of a behind, the time which elapses between the waving of the flag by the goal umpire and the kick-off from behind.

-26. TIME ON.
+26. TIME ON